Materials Aging Institute :

 Since establishment of the MAI in 2008 by EDF, other nuclear plant operators and organizations have joined the Institute.

-Currently, eleven members include the Tokyo Electric Power Company (TEPCO, Japan), Kansai Electric Power Company (KEPCO, Japan), the US Electric Power Research Institute (EPRI), EDF Energy (United Kingdom), CGNPC (China), Rosenergoatom (REA, Russia), Mitsubishi Heavy Industries (MHI, Japan), Central Research Institute of Electric Power Industry (CRIEPI, Japan), Framatome (France) and the french Atomic Energy Commission (CEA, France).
+Since the beginning, eleven members have joined the MAI : the Tokyo Electric Power Company (TEPCO, Japan), Kansai Electric Power Company (KEPCO, Japan), the US Electric Power Research Institute (EPRI), EDF Energy (United Kingdom), CGNPC (China), Mitsubishi Heavy Industries (MHI, Japan), Central Research Institute of Electric Power Industry (CRIEPI, Japan), Framatome (France) and the french Atomic Energy Commission (CEA, France).
+Collaboration with TEPCO has been suspended in 2012 and collaboration with REA has been suspended in 2022.